-- 5.31.
-Resits do not involve attendance at classes, and shall not count towards the total value of academic credit for which students are registered during the academic year of the resit. - 5.32.
-Where a resit results in a pass, the module mark shall be capped at the minimum pass mark regardless of the standard achieved by the student.
-The LLM is an exception; LLM resits shall not be capped, and the mark achieved shall stand. - 5.33.
-In the event of failure in all attempts, the highest module mark ('best fail') shall stand.
-The LLM is an exception; for the LLM, the most recent mark shall always stand. - 5.34.
-In the event of failure, the Subject Examination Board may determine alternative forms of assessment for resits. - 5.35.
+- 5.30.
+Resits do not involve attendance at classes, and shall not count towards the total value of academic credit for which students are registered during the academic year of the resit. - 5.31.
+Where a resit results in a pass, the module mark shall be capped at the minimum pass mark regardless of the standard achieved by the student. - 5.32.
+In the event of failure in all attempts, the highest module mark ('best fail') shall stand. - 5.33.
+In the event of failure, the Subject Examination Board may determine alternative forms of assessment for resits. - 5.34.
 A student due to resit must do so at the next available opportunity.
-Interruption or deferral of resits shall not be permitted. - 5.36.
+Interruption or deferral of resits shall not be permitted. - 5.35.
 All students shall be automatically registered to take any available resits or first sits at the next normally available assessment opportunity.
 A student may opt out of one or more of these opportunities by the published deadline and in accordance with the published procedure.
-In opting out of an opportunity a student shall forfeit any remaining attempts to pass the relevant module, and may have their registration terminated and cease to be a student. - 5.37.
-Where a student is registered for resits or first sits but does not attempt the required assessment, the registration shall count as one of the permitted attempts at the module; for a student designated 'resitting out of attendance', the Subject Examination Board may also recommend that the student's registration and enrolment be terminated. - 5.38.
+In opting out of an opportunity a student shall forfeit any remaining attempts to pass the relevant module, and may have their registration terminated and cease to be a student. - 5.36.
+Where a student is registered for resits or first sits but does not attempt the required assessment, the registration shall count as one of the permitted attempts at the module; for a student designated 'resitting out of attendance', the Subject Examination Board may also recommend that the student's registration and enrolment be terminated. - 5.37.
 A student shall not be permitted to resit elements of assessment that have been passed.
 Where a module has been passed but some elements of assessment were failed, the student shall not be permitted to resit any element of assessment.